Michigan State University Museum Produces Great Lakes Folk Festival, August 11 – 13, 2017

 Great Lakes Folk Festival Marketplace Inquiries

 The GLFF Marketplace is a rare venue in the art festival world for folk, traditional and “green” artists to market and demonstrate their traditional work to an audience.
+Go to Zapplication to apply to be part of the 2017 Festival

 For more information: